Mathématique: Chapter 40

 “Maybe don’t overthink it,” Young offered.

 “You’ve never played a day of sports in your life, have you?”
 Young asked.
+“Not one.”

 “I was otherwise engaged,” Rush replied.
 “Every day.”

-“Just go with your gut,” Young said.
+Young rallied.
+“Just go with your gut.”

 Vala rounded the doorframe with a vanishing flash of blue and pink, leaving Rush and Young in the quiet infirmary.

 “Seriously,” Young said, “an algorithm?
-You’re just messing with her.”
+You’re messing with her.”

-“Today?”
-Young asked.
-“Probably not.
+“Today?
+Forget it.
 You’re supposed to be taking it easy.
 How was the session with Perry?”

 Rush nodded.
 “Any chance you can get me out of here?”